 Front suspension, pannier, mudguards, Yamaha computer, electric lights.
 You are paying for them though.

 Considering the price the NCM Moscow has some unexpected extras, it is practically a mountain bike with 21 speed Shimano gears, disc brakes and front suspension.

 Some great extras come with the Pulse including front suspension, pannier, electric lights and mudguards.

 Looks as good on-road as off road

-Looking like a hardy mountain bike with a battery disguised as a sleek bottle, it ticks the 'manly' box for sure.
+Looking like a hardy mountain bike with a battery disguised as a thicker lower frame, it ticks the 'manly' box for sure.

 Although winning points for it's battery life this is where the Volt's looks are affected, the position and size of the battery make the Pulse an obvious and cumbersome looking ebike.

 A great electric bike with custom technology and plenty of extras.
 Ideal for longer journeys.
 Budget a bit steep for most though.